Wednesday, March 5, 2025

 #16 for 1989

 Much like it was here in Australia, this was somewhat of a comeback for Bon Jovi in the UK given how the Brits also considered New Jersey to be a disappointment upon its initial release (we'll get to it in a bit.)
-Again, rock fans will have to accept the fact that Bon Jovi is among the hardest any entry will get on this list.
+Again, rock fans will have to accept the fact that Bon Jovi is among the hardest any entry we'll get on this list.

 Peak position #1x1